sorare/api/README.md

 Whenever you perform too many requests, the GraphQL API will answer with a `429` HTTP error code and add a `Retry-After: <TimeToWaitInSeconds>` header (see [RFC](https://datatracker.ietf.org/doc/html/rfc6585#section-4)) to the response so your code can rely on it to understand how long it should wait before retrying.

+⚠️ Queries with NBA/MLB fields are subject to a fixed limit of 150 calls per minute.
+We're working on making API keys work for these queries as well.

 ## GraphQL Complexity and Depth limits

 The GraphQL queries have complexity and depth limits.
 We can provide extra API keys (on demand) raising those limits.